So many brands, so many models! The ebike revolution is well under way but how do you choose?

 I chose the Merida because of the suppleness of its full suspension system, the responsiveness of its high-torque mid-drive motor, and the overall comfort of the riding position.
 It is a larger bike which has both advantages and disadvantages: 3” tyres and heavier construction allow it to roll smoothly over a wide variety of surfaces.
 The battery lasts about 70kms on medium terrain.
 At over 30 kgs it is more difficult to transport and needs a heavy-duty bike carrier.
 However, on rugged, uneven trails and long tours, it is a delight to ride.

 Both of these bikes are excellent performers and enjoyable to ride.
 Their mid-drive motors give them a well-balanced feel, they have powerful disc brakes, and each has the important ‘walk’ function which helps when pushing a bike up a steep incline.

-I bought the Ordica after a full hip replacement when hitch-mounting the Merida became difficult.
+I bought the Ordica in mide-2019 after a full hip replacement when hitch-mounting the Merida became difficult.
 After full recovery, I’m now in the lucky position to be able to choose what style of ebike is best for the ride I plan today.
 Having a second bike also means I can take a riding partner, and my adult kids have never been so keen to ride with Dad.
 (PS: in early 2021, my second hip ran out of warranty and I bought a New Zealand made Smartmotion X-City for the same reason I bought the Ordica.
 Read more at eBiking and Osteo Health).